Breakthrough/PySceneDetect/website/pages/download.md

 ### Post Installation

-After installation, you can call PySceneDetect from any terminal/command prompt by typing `scenedetect` (try running `scenedetect help`, or `scenedetect version`).
+After installation, you can call PySceneDetect from any terminal/command prompt by typing `scenedetect` (try running `scenedetect --help`, or `scenedetect version`).
 If you encounter any runtime errors while running PySceneDetect, ensure that you have all the required dependencies listed in the System Requirements section above (you should be able to `import numpy` and `import cv2`).
 If you encounter any issues or want to make a feature request, feel free to [report any bugs or share some feature requests/ideas](contributing.md) on the [issue tracker](https://github.com/Breakthrough/PySceneDetect/issues) and help make PySceneDetect even better.

 ## Dependencies